FishtownFish wrapped around the rod of AsclepiusMedicine

 2. A normal amount of DHT circulating in the body.
 You dont need high testosterone or high DHT for this.
 You just need follicles that are sensitive to it.

 DHT is produced when testosterone is converted by an enzyme called 5-alpha reductase.
-On the scalp, in genetically sensitive follicles, DHT shortens the growth phase of each hair cycle.
-Over many cycles, the follicle miniaturizes.
-The hair gets thinner, finer, lighter, and eventually stops producing visible shaft.
-The follicle is still alive in early stages, which is why early intervention matters so much.
+To see why that matters, it helps to know how a healthy hair behaves.
+Each follicle runs on a cycle: a growth phase (anagen) that lasts 2 to 6 years, a short resting phase, then the hair sheds and a new one starts.
+In genetically sensitive follicles, DHT shortens that growth phase a little more with each turn of the cycle.
+The hair grows back finer, shorter, and lighter, and over many cycles the follicle miniaturizes until it stops producing a visible shaft.
+The follicle is still alive through the early and middle stages, which is the whole reason early intervention works.
+The one gene confirmed across studies is the androgen receptor gene (AR), which sets how strongly your follicles respond to DHT.
+Thats why pattern loss runs in families, and why a normal hormone panel doesnt rule it out.
+The receptors are simply listening more closely than they should.
 The pattern matters too.
 Pattern loss usually starts at the temples and crown (a Norwood scale 2 or 3), with the donor area at the back and sides spared because those follicles arent DHT-sensitive.
 Diffuse thinning across the entire scalp is a different pattern and points to a different workup.

 Get the workup before you assume its pattern loss